synesthesiam/voice2json/docs/sentences.md

 an: orange
 ```

-This will *only* match `turn on a red light` and `turn on an orange light` as well as ensuring that the `color` slot does not contain "a" or "an"!
+This will *only* match the spoken commands `turn on a red light` and `turn on an orange light`, and the `color` slot will never contain "a" or "an"!

 ### Extra Words